alecokas/alecokas.github.io/_posts/2020-07-30-machine-learning-in-julia.markdown

 end
 {% endhighlight %}

-Using the functional Keras API, the equivalent TF2 code looks incredibly similar.
+In Tensorflow 2, the recommended method for building eager models is to use the functional Keras API.
+In the snippet below, we see the equivalent code looks incredibly similar to the Flux implementation.

 {% highlight python %}
 def create_model(input_dims, dropout_ratio, hidden_dim, num_classes):